BjornL1/to_the_list_gd2/README.md

    - On the edit options page, locate and click the "Items" button.
 This will bring up a dedicated items page.
    - Click on click on the done checkbox shown for the items displayed.

-In the image below, you can see an example of how the two items in the separated page item view, where on itme is marked as done.
+In the image below, you can see an example of how the two items in the separated page item view, where one item is marked as done.
 ![header](docs/readme_images/done_separated_itemview.png)

 ### Error Pages